 One morning in the Fall of 1963, Tisolay, my grandmother, kissed my grandfather goodbye at the door as he left for work, then as per her routine, went straight to the piano for a couple hours of practicing.

 She rarely practiced while Granddaddy was at home to hear all the stop-starts and endless repetitions of problematic passages that practicing entails.
-All Granddaddy heard was the finished product, usually after dinner when he’d go sit in his chair in the living room with a pipe and Tisolay would play for him.
+All Granddaddy heard was the finished product, usually after dinner when he’d go sit in his chair in the living room with a pipe and listen to Tisolay play for him.

 I don’t know whether she first noticed that the mockingbird in the chinaberry tree out front was singing along with her, then thought of Granddaddy’s upcoming birthday, or whether she had already been pondering what to do for his birthday when she noticed the bird outside.
 But the idea came to her to make a record of her playing along with the bird for his birthday.

 Tisolay always did have a way with birds, particularly mockingbirds and cardinals.
 With every new season, there was usually a mockingbird in the crepe myrtle tree outside the kitchen door whom she’d talk to and put seed out on the back bannister for.
-They’d come regularly, and once, she put a handful of birdseed on the floor near the door, then went to the far end of the room and sat quietly.
+They’d come regularly, and once, she put a handful of birdseed on the floor inside the door, then went to the far end of the room and sat quietly.
 In time, for a few moments, it came in and ate.

 She taught me the songs and calls of mockingbirds, with their ever-changing assortment of song bits, whistles, clicks, buzzes, whatever… and cardinals who were always calling “Marguerite?
 Marguerite?” and “What cheer, what cheer?”.
 She taught me how to tell the ages of the season’s new babies by how disorganized their song still was.

 The kids knew that just bringing it inside, let alone trying to raise it, was a health code violation 6 ways to Sunday, but I said I knew someone who had raised lots of baby birds.
 So we snuck it in past the head nurse, found a box for it and lined it with socks, got several drops of water into it, and at the end of my shift, I took it to Tisolay’s.
-It was much more alert and sharp-eyed by then, and its expression reminded me of one of my favorite shots of my grandfather.
-My next shift on that unit, I brought the photo of my grandfather for the kids to see, and they agreed to let me name it Percy Henry.
+It was a bit more alert and sharp-eyed by then, and its expression reminded me of one of my favorite shots of my grandfather.
+My next shift on that unit, I brought the photo for the kids to see, and they agreed to let me name it Percy Henry.

 ~~~~~~~ 🎶 ~~~~~~~